onefrankguy/frankmitchell.org/posts/building-my-first-hf-radio.md

 expansions, add-ons, and experiments.

 <img class="game art" src="/images/norcal-40a-board-size.jpg"/>

+The NorCal 40A was designed by Wayne Burdick, N6KR, for the [Northern California QRP Club][].
+My board is revision C, from 1999.
+While [the manual][] lists the differences between the A and B revisions, it doesn't tell me what's different between the B and C revisions.
+I'm not going to worry though, since the component placement drawing in Appendix B shows the same "rev C" text that appears on my board.

 <img class="game art" src="/images/norcal-40a-board-name.jpg"/>

 Photos where taken with an [iPhone 5][], cropped with [Acorn][], and compressed